Thokas99/Laboratory_of_Mathematical_Modelling/README.md

 ## Libraries Used
 - [NumPy](https://numpy.org/) A powerful library for numerical computing in Python.
-- [SciPy](https://scipy.org/): A library for scientific computing that includes modules for numerical integration (odeint is used from scipy.integrate for solving ODEs).
+- [SciPy](https://scipy.org/): A library for scientific computing that includes modules for numerical integration (Solve_ivp is used from scipy.integrate for solving ODEs).
 - [Matplotlib](https://matplotlib.org/): A plotting library for creating visualizations in Python.
 - [Questionary](https://github.com/tmbo/questionary): a library that allows better user imput data